Kathryn James Adduci Trumpet

 (Accompanying and Collaborative Piano) and Loma Linda University

-Vaughn (Organ).
+(in Organ Performance).
 While at USC, he won the Hans Schiff Memorial Scholarship

 for excellence in chamber music, as well as the award for outstanding